blenderer/chrome-copypath-extension/README.md

 4. Click Load Unpacked button, select code directory

 How to use:
+1. Visit a website (refresh if just installed)
-1. Click the Icon
+2. Click the Icon
-2. Your clipboard now has the window.location.pathname + window.location.search of the current tab (Doesn't work in the chrome extension page)
+3. Your clipboard now has the window.location.pathname + window.location.search of the current tab (Doesn't work in the chrome extension page)